AndreaOliver/MavenMarket-GroceryStoreChain/README.md

 # <p align="center"><img src="https://github.com/AndreaOliver/MavenMarket-GroceryStoreChain/blob/main/MavenMarket%20Images/logo-maven-market.png" width="400"></p>

-## Overview of the Maven Market Power BI Project
+## Overview of the Maven Inspectional Services Power BI Project

-This Power BI project is a comprehensive analysis and visualization of the Adventure Works Bike Shop data.
+This Power BI project is a comprehensive analysis and visualization of the Maven Market Grocery Store data.
 It's designed as a practical application Bonus Project of the skills taught in the "Power BI Desktop 2023" course by [Maven Analytics](https://github.com/MavenAnalytics).
 Key features of this project include:

 - Insightful Dashboard: An interactive dashboard tailored to highlight the operational metrics and KPIs crucial for a grocery store chain.
 It provides a quick, comprehensive overview of business performance.
 - Robust Data Models: These models are the backbone of our analysis, integrating diverse data sources to offer a complete perspective of the grocery chain's operations.